Hours: M - TH: 9:00 am - 4:00 pm

 - Your parents if you are a dependent student

-- School officials with a legitimate educational interest in the records
+- School officials and SUNY System Administration with a legitimate educational interest in the records

 - Appropriate parties in a health or safety emergency